sage-code/eve/manual/basic.md

 | List     | Dynamic unsorted enumeration of values or objects of same type
 | Hash     | Enumeration of (key:value) pairs unique sorted by key
 | Set      | Enumeration of unique elements of the same type sorted by value
-| Record   | Heterogeneous collection of elements with fix structure
+| Object   | Base class for creation of plain simple objects

 **note:**
 * In the future we will cover a complete set of physical types